derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-18/06/2026 18:24:14 : 3 Database Admins walked into a NoSQL bar.
+19/06/2026 17:55:47 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-A QA engineer walks into a bar.
-Runs into a bar.
-Crawls into a bar.
-Dances into a bar.
-Tiptoes into a bar.
-Rams a bar.
-Jumps into a bar.
+QAs consist of 55% water, 30% blood and 15% Jira tickets.
 <!-- replace-with-joke ends -->